Tiny.Kitchen - Recipes & Articles to Cook Yummy Food in a Tiny Kitchen

 So this anise biscotti recipe uses anisette as the flavor and anise seeds as the texture.
 Because biscotti are such a dry cookie, they stay fresh longer.
 Chocolate and vanilla variety seem to start tasting stale faster because of its extended lifespan.
 By using anise as the flavoring, it actually becomes more flavorful over time.
 The anise biscotti dough is also made slightly less sweet to allow room for the licorice flavors to build.

-Biscotti is a twice-baked cookie that starts from a sweet flavored loaf. | Tiny Kitchen Cuisine | https://tiny.kitchen/
+Biscotti is a twice-baked cookie that starts from a sweet flavored loaf. | Tiny Kitchen Cuisine | http://tiny.kitchen/

 Is Biscotti a Biscuit or a Cookie?